jessepeterson/kmfddm/README.md

 - Enrollment ID set associations are "forever."
   - Once you assign an enrollment ID to a set it is forever assigned until you unassign it.
   - If a device is unenrolled or otherwise becomes unmanaged in NanoMDM it will still receive notifications (queued MDM commands) from KMFDDM.
   - You "unenroll" a device from KMFDDM by dissociating the enrollment ID from any sets via the API.
-Keep in mind this does not turn of DDM for an enrollment — this merely stops future notifications.
+Keep in mind this does not turn off DDM for an enrollment — this merely stops future notifications.
   - This will also notify the device that it has 0 declartions to manage anymore.
 This is as good as DDM "unenrollment" can get.
 - You can trivially create invalid sets of declarations.
   - Not much vetting is done as far as references to declarations from other declarations *within sets*.
 I.e. you can add a declaration to a set that references another declaration that *is not* in that set.
 This would end up as an error reported by enrollments if another set did not contain that missing declaration.